OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 Sven is an experienced web and mobile penetration tester and assessed everything from historic Flash applications to progressive mobile apps.
 He is also a security engineer that supported many projects end-to-end during the SDLC to "build security in".
 He was speaking at local and international meetups and conferences and is conducting hands-on workshops about web application and mobile app security.

+#### Jeroen Willemsen

+Jeroen is a principal security architect at Xebia with a passion for mobile security and risk management.
+He has supported companies as a security coach, a security engineer and as a full-stack developer, which makes him a jack of all trades.
+He loves explaining technical subjects: from security issues to programming challenges.

 ### Co-Authors

 Co-authors have consistently contributed quality content and have at least 2,000 additions logged in the GitHub repository.

-#### Jeroen Willemsen

-Jeroen is a full-stack developer specializing in IT security at Xebia with a passion for mobile and risk management.
-Driven by a love for explaining technical subjects, he began as a PHP teacher to undergrad students before moving on to discussing security, risk management, and programming issues to anyone willing to listen and learn.

 #### Romuald Szkudlarek